-- 1.8 Activities of agents of companies authorized by the Component to provide instruments, equipment, supplies, health insurance, optional retirement programs, tax-sheltered annuities, or other services to the Component or its employees. - 1.9 Persons engaged in the activities listed in Sections 1.1 1.8 above are responsible for assuring that they maintain the portions of the campus and building they use in a clean, orderly and appealing in appearance and for assuring that their use: - (1) preserves an academic atmosphere and does not disrupt classes, Component programs, or other activities; - (2) maintains security and safety for persons and property, does not unreasonably expose persons on campus to crime; and avoids unlawful activities; - (3) protects the privacy of students, faculty, and staff, and protects them from deception, fraud and similar commercial exploitation; - (4) permits the free flow of pedestrian and vehicular traffic; - (5) preserves the beauty of the Component's campus, buildings, and facilities, and avoids unnecessary wear and tear on buildings, grounds, or facilities; - (6) protects students, faculty, and staff from deception, fraud, and commercial exploitation; and - 1.
-(10) The President may prohibit persons or organizations from soliciting on campus if they fail to follow these rules.
+- (8) Activities of agents of companies authorized by the Component to provide instruments, equipment, supplies, health insurance, optional retirement programs, tax-sheltered annuities, or other services to the Component or its employees. - 1.3 Responsibilities for Permitted Exceptions.
+Persons engaged in the Solicitation activities listed in Subparagraphs 1.1(1) (8) above are responsible for assuring that they maintain the portions of the campus and building they use in a clean, orderly and appealing in appearance and for assuring that their use: - (1) preserves an academic atmosphere and does not disrupt classes, Component programs, or other activities; - (2) maintains security and safety for persons and property, does not unreasonably expose persons on campus to crime; and avoids unlawful activities; - (3) protects the privacy of students, faculty, and staff, and protects them from deception, fraud and similar commercial exploitation; - (4) permits the free flow of pedestrian and vehicular traffic; - (5) preserves the beauty of the Component's campus, buildings, and facilities, and avoids unnecessary wear and tear on buildings, grounds, or facilities; and - (6) protects students, faculty, and staff from deception, fraud, and commercial exploitation. - 1.4 Failure to Follow Rules.
+The President may prohibit persons or organizations from soliciting on campus if they fail to follow these rules.
 He or she may require that the student government and each registered student organization file a sworn statement disclosing: (1) the sources and amounts of money received from solicitation during the preceding or current semester or summer session, and (2) the payees, their Personal Identification Numbers (P.I.N.) or social security numbers, and amounts of expenditures of funds received from solicitations.
-Any student government or registered student organization failing to comply with the request of the President shall be prohibited from solicitation on the campus until such person organization comes into compliance.

-Demonstrations, Publications, Posters, Etc. Reasonable and nondiscriminatory Rules and Regulations as to time, place, and manner may be promulgated by the President of the Component to authorize students, faculty, staff, and their registered organizations to petition, distribute publications, post signs, set up booths, and/or peacefully demonstrate on the Component campus.
+Any student government or registered student organization failing to comply with the request of the President shall be prohibited from solicitation on the campus until such person organization comes into compliance. - 1.5 Demonstrations, Publications, Posters, Etc. Reasonable and nondiscriminatory policies as to time, place, and manner may be promulgated by the President of the Component to authorize students, faculty, staff, and their registered organizations to petition, distribute publications, post signs, set up booths, and/or peacefully demonstrate on the Component campus.
 Such regulations shall prohibit any activity that would interfere with academic or Component programs.